New 2020 Federal Form W-4

 The IRS has made the following resources available:

-- Draft instructions on the posted draft 2020 Form W-4
+- View the instructions on page 2 of the 2020 Form W-4

 - IRS 2020 W-4 FAQ webpage